keyvanlotfi/laravel-filemanager/README.md

     php artisan vendor:publish --tag=public

-it will create a folder named (vendor) in your laravel public path and (filemanager) folder inside it
+it will create a folder named (vendor) in your laravel public path and (filemanager) folder inside it.

+if you changed your public folder manually, be sure to place this vendor folder inside your public folder.

 ## How to use